lukechilds/browser-env/README.md

 browserEnv();
 ```

-`browser-env` can also be required directly by node as:
+`browser-env` can also be preloaded at startup node as:

 ```sh
 node -r browser-env/require test.js